 The Bad News: Money and Influence

 Let’s face it.
 We’re up against a monolithic force with deep pockets and considerable political influence.
-The many tentacles of the plastic bag industry touch us in ways that we’re completely unaware.
+The many tentacles of the plastic bag industry touch us in ways of which we’re completely unaware.

 Even the impending NY state plastic bag law, while a step in the right direction, preempts some robust local laws, including Rye’s.
 My fear is that we’ll settle for these laws that are a form of green-washed back-patting for a job well done, yet, in practice, are ineffective.